 - 10. Information required in an application for a specific license is set out in 10 CFR § 110.31 and § 110.32.
 Applications are submitted on NRC Form 7 which is located on the NRC public web site.
 NRC may request additional information, if necessary, to conduct the licensing review required by the applicable statutes. - 11.
-Under the specific import licensing requirements for the materials listed in Appendix P to 10 CFR Part 110, applicants must include copies of domestic materials licensing authorizations.
+For the materials listed in Appendix P to 10 CFR Part 110, licensees must submit import notifications at least seven days in advance of each shipment and include the information listed in 10 CFR § 110.50(c).
 In addition, import forms customarily required by other U.S. government agencies are also necessary for all items imported under NRC requirements (e.g., Customs and Border Protection and the Department of Commerce documents).
-There are also reporting and advance notification requirements for certain transfers of nuclear material; however, they are established by domestic possession licenses, not import licenses. - 12.
-Fees are charged for processing license applications in accordance with the fee schedule in 10 CFR § 170.21 and § 170.31 (e.g. for fiscal year 2011, the fees for import applications range from US\$ 1400 to US\$ 17,800). - 13.
+There may also be other reporting and advance notification requirements for certain transfers of nuclear material that are established by domestic possession licenses, not import licenses. - 12.
+Fees are charged for processing license applications in accordance with the fee schedule in 10 CFR § 170.21 and § 170.31 (e.g. for fiscal year 2014, the fees for import applications range from US\$ 1400 to US\$ 18,200). - 13.
 The appropriate fee must accompany applications submitted for specific import licenses, otherwise processing will be delayed.

 - 14. An import license is usually valid for a period of three to five years from the date of issuance but could be longer if the applicant so requests and the NRC agrees. - 15.
-There is no penalty for not using a specific NRC import license (i.e., if the items authorized for import are not imported); however, violations of any of the terms and conditions of an NRC import license are subject to enforcement including imposition of civil or criminal penalties.

-- 16. A specific license may be transferred or assigned to another person only with the approval of the Commission. - 17.
+There is no penalty for not using a specific NRC import license (i.e., if the items authorized for import are not imported); however, violations of any of the terms and conditions of an NRC import license are subject to enforcement including imposition of civil or criminal penalties. - 16.
+A specific license may be transferred or assigned to another person only with the approval of the Commission. - 17.
 Special conditions may be added to specific licenses if necessary to underscore unique, new or revised domestic requirements, for example, affecting transportation arrangements, security measures and timing of advance notifications.

-- 18. Since many materials authorized for import under specific or general NRC licenses are considered hazardous and/or strategically significant, additional arrangements may be necessary in conjunction with their transportation.
+18. Since many materials authorized for import under specific or general NRC licenses are considered hazardous and/or strategically significant, additional arrangements may be necessary in conjunction with their transportation.
 These arrangements may involve physical protection measures, special handling procedures for health and safety purposes, or advance notice of pending receipt and thus would not be included as special import license conditions.
-Such requirements normally apply to U.S. parties who transfer or receive specific types of materials, and are not related to whether the shipment originates from a domestic or a foreign source. - 19.
-Not applicable.
+Such requirements normally apply to U.S. parties who transfer or receive specific types of materials, and are not related to whether the shipment originates from a domestic or a foreign source.

+19. Not applicable.